taivlam/cps218/assignment-ch-1.md

     * If you have been using Linux by self-learning via the internet and yet you haven't learned this yet, then I don't know what to say.

 ## Question 11
-> Which culture embraced the term “GNU” (GNU’s Not UNIX) and laid the free software groundwork for Linux?<br>
+> Which culture embraced the term “GNU” (GNU’s Not UNIX) and laid the free software groundwork for Linux?
+>
 > a. the hacker culture<br>
 > b. the BSD culture<br>
 > c. the cracker culture<br>